Explore the Gemstones of the Bible: A Guide to Biblical Precious Stones

 • Topaz: known for strength and intellect-enhancing properties, representing fidelity and love.
 Unlike peridot, topaz is harder and differs in composition and origin.

-• Carbuncle (Carnelian): important in preventing misfortune, appearing in blood-red and pale skin colors; a glittering red gemstone adding splendor to the breastplate.
+• Carbuncle (Carnelian): important in preventing misfortune, appearing in blood-red and pale skin colours; a glittering red gemstone that adds splendour to the breastplate and later inspires carnelian jewellery in many spiritual and artistic traditions.

 Second Row: Emerald, Sapphire, Diamond